 I then went to work for a large printing company for the better part of 11 years working in various positions.
 I started out as a press helper and eventually worked my way up to running a printing press.
 For the last few years at the company, I had taken a financial and technology role in the business as a Biller/Estimator/Unix Focal Point.
 With the new direction the company was taking, I decided make myself more marketable in the work force by going back to college while continuing to work full time.

-After obtaining my Associates in Applied Science Degree from Delta College I accepted the opportunity to work for my current employer – The Dow Chemical Company.
-The new work schedule allowed me to spend more time with my children, continue my education, and introduced me to a wonderful group of new people.
+After obtaining my Associates in Applied Science Degree from Delta College I accepted the opportunity to work for The Dow Chemical Company.
+The new work schedule allowed me to continue my education and introduced me to a wonderful group of new people.
 Because of the moral support of my peers, my family, and my motivation to better myself for the future of my family, I was able to complete my Bachelor of Applied Science Degree and Master of Science Degree.
 Currently, I hold my dream job.
 I am an instructor sharing information and my experiences with Network Technology, Computer Information Systems, and Information Assurance students.